 In my view, there is only one reason for me to keep working and advocating to change aging – to make things better for current seniors at risk and the generation to follow.
 There are some older adults who are just trying to keep a few feet in front of any number of circumstances that can wipe them out.
-There are many living below the low income cut off.
+According to the Broadbent Institute Report There are many seniors living below the low income cut off.
 In most communities, they have a 6+ year wait for subsidized housing in a safe and secure apartment community.
 Without a social network and family members close by, they are the most vulnerable of the poor.
 Should any emergency happen, low-income seniors on a fixed retirement income will need to be extremely resilient and creative.
 After the working years, there are few opportunities for course corrections.
 It would be to our advantage to build massive support networks and seniors require more personal supports in their social safety nets.

 Technology can serve as a lifeline to help develop those strategies..
 My work connects me with many futurists and technical experts who provide insights on the exciting technology changes that will roll out over the next 5-10 years.

 Just as Boomers are aging beyond their mid-life years, social media is providing new opportunities to ride the technology wave to share our stories, collaborate, organize, mobilize and have a voice in local issues.
 In my hometown, we realize many older adults find it difficult or sometimes impossible to attend important civic and cultural events.
 Using technology and social media, we are developing strategies to stream these events to their community centres and retirement homes.
 Those who are at risk of social isolation can participate in the marketplace of ideas and feel part of the social and cultural fabric of our community.

 If we choose to do so, we are positioned (yet again) to make significant social change – and changes impacting our basic security, quality of life and individual rights.